OCA/stock-logistics-workflow/README.rst

 Scenarios are automatically imported on a module update, like any other data.
 You just have to add the path to your `Scenario_Name.scenario` files in the `data` or `demo` sections in the `__openerp__.py` file.
-The UUID of each element is used as XML ID during this import.

 Export
 ------